ArthurYdalgo/laravext/README.md

 Before somebody light up their torches or grab their forks: the following points are my opinions only, based on my personal (in)experiences and troubles.
 You may disagree with them, and that's fine.
 Feel free to skip this section.

 Inertia.js doesn't have an out-of-the-box file-based routing system like the one Next.js offers.
 (To the best of my knowledge, at the time of writting).
-If you want to make it SEO friendly you need to have some kind of access to higher privilages so you can keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environment (which, although less common, is still a thing).
+If you want to make it SEO friendly you need to have some kind of access to higher privilages so you can keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar (and so does Laravext, by there's also another approach that you can easily use, if needed.
+Check the "Server Side Rendering" section of the docs for more informations), which may not be available in a shared environment (which, although less common, is still a thing).
 Laravext offers, [along with the Inertia.js style](https://laravext.dev/#/server-side-rendering?id=javascript-runtime), two [other ways](https://laravext.dev/#/server-side-rendering?id=blade-engine-based) to create server-side rendered pages based on you SEO needs.

 Next.js offers server-side rendering of React components, and a great routing system, but I (personally) don't like their caching strategy, and for my use cases there was the need to slap a `"use client"` for a lot of your pages.
 I felt a really degraded developer experience while using it, so for me it'd make sense to have a way of being 'use client' by default, and 'use server' when needed.
 I have other points about it, but I feel that the ["Why I Won't Use Next.js" article](https://www.epicweb.dev/why-i-wont-use-nextjs) from Kent C. Dodds summarizes most of what I mean way better than I could.
 It's a good reading if you're interested.